Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Introduction

-In this paper, we design optimal DD pulse shaping filters using the Isotropic Orthogonal Transform Algorithm (IOTA)\footnote{while possible, we do not consider the alternate approach of Hermite pulse shapes~\cite{Belfiore1997_hermite,Arslan2014_fbmcsurvey,Farhang2015_fbmc} whose performance remains similar to IOTA pulse shapes~\cite{Arslan2014_fbmcsurvey}}, which has been extensively utilized in time-frequency multicarrier modulations (e.g., filterbank multicarrier)~\cite{Berrou1995_iota,Strohmer2003_iota,Arslan2014_fbmcsurvey,Farhang2015_fbmc}.
-We consider two maximally localized\footnote{satisfying Heisenberg's Uncertainty Principle~\cite{Strohmer2003_iota,Arslan2014_fbmcsurvey,pollak1961_pswf1,pollak1961_pswf2}} prototype pulse shapes -- Gaussian and the prolate spheroidal wave function (PSWF)~\cite{pollak1961_pswf1,pollak1961_pswf2} -- and orthogonalize them to shifts by multiples of the delay and Doppler resolution via the IOTA procedure.
-In Section~\ref{sec:results}, we show that the proposed pulse shaping filters offer improved data detection and I/O relation estimation performance over the Gaussian-sinc filter from~\cite{Chockalingam2025_gs} since the latter is not orthogonal.
+In this paper, we design optimal DD pulse shaping filters using the Isotropic Orthogonal Transform Algorithm (IOTA)\footnote{while possible, we do not consider the alternate approach of Hermite pulse shapes~\cite{Belfiore1997_hermite,Arslan2014_fbmcsurvey,Farhang2015_fbmc} whose performance is similar to the Gaussian-sinc filter~\cite{Chockalingam2025_hermite}}, by orthogonalizing the maximally localized\footnote{satisfying Heisenberg's Uncertainty Principle~\cite{Strohmer2003_iota,Arslan2014_fbmcsurvey,pollak1961_pswf1,pollak1961_pswf2}} Gaussian and the prolate spheroidal wave function (PSWF)~\cite{pollak1961_pswf1,pollak1961_pswf2} pulse shapes.
+The IOTA procedure has been used to provide insight into characteristics of time-frequency modulations~\cite{Berrou1995_iota,Strohmer2003_iota,Arslan2014_fbmcsurvey,Farhang2015_fbmc}.
+Understanding the same characteristics of DD modulations is important and is novel to this paper.
+In Section~\ref{sec:results}, we show that the IOTA filters optimally balance the trade-off between localization and orthogonality without time \& bandwidth expansion.
+Our results also show that while the Gaussian-sinc filter~\cite{Chockalingam2025_gs} is near-optimal, due to its non-orthogonality, additional spectral efficiency gains of $1\%$ are possible via orthogonalization using the IOTA approach.
 Table~\ref{tab:prior_work} places our contributions in the context of prior work.